aous-al-salek/MFA-Call-Code-Reader/README.md

   <h1 align="center">MFA Call Code Reader</h3>

   <p align="center">
-    A simple python script that converts alpha-numeric codes to speech.
+    A simple Python script that converts alpha-numeric codes to speech.
 Can be hooked to a VoIP softphone and serve as part of an MFA call service.
     <br />
     <br />
     <a href="https://github.com/aous-al-salek/MFA-Call-Code-Reader/issues">Report Bug</a>